Soil Acidification: Background

 - adoption of direct seeding, no-till systems

 Figure 3.
-Urea subsurface band at 6" depth at greater than the suggested 40 lb N/acre reduced soil pH down to 12" depth (Bouman et al., 1995, SK).
+Urea subsurface band for 9 years at 6" depth at greater than the suggested 40 lb N/acre reduced soil pH down to 12" depth (Bouman et al., 1995, SK).

 Bouman, O.T., D. Curtin, C.A.
 Campbell, V.O.
 Biederbeck, and H. Ukrainetz.
 1995.
 Soil acidification from long-term use of anhydrous ammonia and urea.
 Soil Sci.
 Soc.
 Am.
 J. 59:1488-1494. doi:10.2136/sssaj1995.03615995005900050039x